 - Highlights: Culture Performance Area, Hi-Tech Experience Area, Recreational Area

-Song Dynasty Town Overview
+Hangzhou's Song Dynasty Town Overview

-Highlights of the Song Dynasty Town
+Highlights of Song Dynasty Town

-The theater highlights the large-scale singing and dancing performance ofThousand-Year Love in the Song Dynasty Town, which employs advanced high-techs to display the glory of the Song Dynasty (960-1279), and it attracts thousands of visitors each day.
+The large-scale singing and dancing performance of Thousand-Year Love in Song Dynasty Town is the main highlight in Song Dynasty Town.
+It uses advanced hi-tech to display the glory of the Song Dynasty and it attracts thousands of visitors each day.